alexts8/MusicVisuals/README.md

 # Instructions
 When the program is run, the user is met with a menu screen.
 They are directed to press 'g' to begin the visualiser.
 Upon pressing g, the song begins and the first visual of 5 total is displayed.
 These 5 visuals can be viewed at any time of the user's choosing, by pressing a key 1 through 5 on their keyboard.

 Certain sketches have an added layer of interaction, as they can be conterolled via the 'wasd' keys on the keyboard.
 Visual 2 can be rotated clockwise or anticlockwise using a or d.
-The 3D element of Visual 3 can be rotated around the x or y axis in either direction by using the w, a, s or d keys.The user can switch between these visuals and continue to control them for the duration of the song.
+The 3D element of Visual 3 can be rotated around the x or y axis in either direction by using the w, a, s or d keys.
+The user can switch between these visuals and continue to control them for the duration of the song.

 # How it works